 When it comes to binoculars, there are thousands of choices on the market.
 I am always very fond of the Bushnell binoculars especially the Bushnell L and Prime Series is my favorite.
 But, which one is best for you?
 Here’s a breakdown of the two most popular binoculars on the market: Bushnell L series 10×42 and Bushnell Prime 12×50.
 These are two of the most popular binoculars on the market.
 They both have their specifications as well as pros and cons.
-So, the answer to this question is a little complicated, so let’s look at each model in detail.
+The answer to this question is a little complicated, let’s look at each model in detail.

 Bushnell L series 10×42 Vs Bushnell Prime 12×50: A Quick Round-Up

 |Properties||Bushnell L series 10×42 Binoculars||Bushnell Prime 12×50 Binoculars|